n8henrie/fauxmo/README.md

 - Ways to ensure your config is valid JSON:
     - `python -m json.tool < config.json`
     - Use `jsonlint` or one of numerous online tools
-- But I don't *wanna* upgrade to 3.4.4... how can I install an older version of Fauxmo that worked with Python 3.4.2?
+- How can I install an older / specific version of Fauxmo?
     - Install from a tag:
         - `pip install git+git://github.com/n8henrie/fauxmo.git@v0.1.11`
     - Install from a specific commit: